 In the film we see a man named Tomass arrives in the town to attend his uncle’s funeral and to look at the inherited property.
 While Tomass has his business in the capital city Riga, he finds a reason to spend some time in the small town, when he sees the very beautiful Mona.

 Mona is already in a relationship with an animal slaughterer Henks, but Tomass is driven by his passion to get the love of Mona.
 Their different worlds make it complex and challenging for them to aspire for each other.
 However, there is more to the story with Mona’s past.

-The film is an interesting tale of two different and unharmonious worlds yet there is a longing of attraction to break the barriers.
-MONA is also about the complex human psyche that is mostly driven by passion, aspiration, and deep-rooted animal instinct of humans.
-The slaughterhouse here represents both life and death, in terms of the reality.
+The film is an interesting tale of two different and unharmonious worlds yet there is a longing for the attraction to break the barriers.
+MONA is also about the complex human psyche that is mostly driven by passion, aspiration, and the deep-rooted animal instinct of humans.
+The slaughterhouse here represents both life and death, in terms of reality.